creachadair/chirp/spec.md

 | 5      | n     | Method name                    |
 | 5+n    | rest  | Parameter data                 |

 - The **Request ID** is an identifier assigned by the caller.
-It must be unique among pending requests from that caller, but the caller is otherwise free to reuse request IDs for requests that are not concurrent.
+It MUST be unique among pending requests from that caller.
+A caller MAY reuse request IDs for requests that are not concurrent.

 - The **Method name** is a string identifying the method to invoke.
-Method names are limited to 255 bytes but are otherwise opaque to the protocol.
+Method names MUST NOT exceed 255 bytes but are otherwise opaque to the protocol.
 An empty method name is legal.

 - The **Parameter data** are an uninterpreted sequence of bytes (empty OK).